gregoryv/timesheet-file-format/README.md

 The main goals of the file format are

 - human readable
-- easily editable with basic text editor
+- easy to edit with a text editor
 - easy to parse

 ### Example